 The site is a long and narrow piece of land fronting northward onto the Bow River in Inglewood.
 It is protected from flooding from the river by a wall built on the edge of the property.
 Adjacent to the site is a historic row of cottages which are iconic to the neighbourhood.

-The client wanted a house in which to start a family, that would be respectful to the historic neighbourhood while being contemporary and of its time.
+The client wanted a contemporary house in which to start a family, while respectful to the historic nature of the neighbourhood.

-The intent was to place the living space of the house as close to the river as possible, while creating a frontage on the narrow lot that would be respectful of the adjacent historic houses.
-Accordingly a courtyard was developed as open space adjacent to a linear built space that connects front to rear, or Street to River.
+The living space was placed as close to the river as possible, while creating a frontage on the narrow lot that would be respectful of the adjacent historic houses.
+A linear courtyard is used as an open space connecting front to rear, or street to river.